Skip to the content.

 What is the VR Edition?

-FastMediaSorter VR is a dedicated edition of FastMediaSorter designed for VR headsets - Meta Quest 3, Quest Pro, Quest 2, and Android XR devices (Samsung Project Moohan and future).
-It is a complete media player identical to the standard edition, extended with OpenXR stereoscopic rendering.
+FastMediaSorter VR is a dedicated build of FastMediaSorter for VR headsets - Meta Quest 3, Quest Pro, Quest 2, and Android XR devices (Samsung Project Moohan and future).
+It shares the exact same codebase and features as Standard, plus the OpenXR scaffolding for stereoscopic headset rendering.

 The VR edition is not a separate app - it is the same codebase built as a vr product flavor with an additional OpenXR rendering layer.